 At Swimways, he most recently oversaw product development, product integrity, HR, finance, IT and the company’s operations in China.
 He holds undergraduate and law degrees from the University of Richmond and a master’s in business administration from the College of William and Mary.

-Tripp Shannon, DroneUp’s Chief Revenue Officer, leads the company’s strategy and execution in sales and marketing.
+Tripp Shannon, DroneUp’s Chief of Delivery Operations, leads the company’s delivery operations execution.
 With over 30 years of executive management experience, Tripp came to DroneUp from Proactis Holdings Plc, a publicly-traded SaaS eCommerce company headquartered in the UK, where he was the President of the North American Division.
 Tripp teamed with Proactis through the $132.5M acquisition of Perfect Commerce; joining Perfect as its 27th employee through roles as CFO and most recently as its COO, leading the company through 8 international acquisitions building to a global player in the eProcurement software business.

 Tripp spent 18 years in the financial services industry leaving as a Senior Vice President for Wachovia Bank.
 Tripp is a graduate of Colgate University and holds a Chartered Financial Analyst designation.